Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Method: stellar label independent generative model

 \subsection{Training}

-After data pre-processing (see Section \ref{meth:pre}), we train our model on 90\% full catalog, and allocate the remaining 10\% for test data.
+After data pre-processing (see Section \ref{meth:pre}), we randomly split the full catalog into 90\% for training, and allocate the remaining 10\% for test data.
 We adopt a similar training approach to \cite{leung-LAM-23}, and use the \texttt{AdamW} optimizer \citep{Adam-14,AdamW-17} with Cosine Annealing with Warm Restarts \citep{warm-cos-anneal-16} as our learning-rate scheduler.
-Cosine Annealing is a non-monotic learning rate schedule with cosine-shaped cycles.
+Cosine Annealing is a non-monotic learning rate scheduler with cosine-shaped cycles.
 We select an initial cycle learning rate of $10^{-4}$ and a final learning rate of $10^{-10}.$ We train our \emph{s}VAE for 5000 epochs, with 10 cycles of 500 epochs.
 As in \cite{leung-LAM-23}, we find that a batch size of 1024 is ideal for balancing training speed and model performance.

 We denote the $j^{\rm th}$ coefficient of the the $i^{\rm th}$ XP spectrum as $x_{ij},$ where $j=1,\dots,110$ with accompanying uncertainties $\sigma_{ij},$ and $i$ spans the size of our training set.
 Furthermore, we denote the \emph{s}VAE estimate of a coefficient (from the decoder) for a given XP spectrum as $\hat{x}_{ij},$ with accompanying scatter $\hat{s}_{ij}$ (from the scatter estimator).
 During training, we aim to minimize the following loss function to optimize our \emph{s}VAE model parameters: